Contemporary zaru soba with mango and avocado

 To make the dashi:

-Heat the water and when boiling add the mushrooms and kombu and simmer gently for 1 minute.
-Turn off the heat and let cool naturally to room temperature.
-Remove kombu and discard.
-Keep mushroom if desired.
+Heat the water, and when boiling, add the mushrooms and kombu.
+Simmer gently for 1 minute.
+Turn off the heat and let it cool naturally to room temperature.
+Remove the kombu and discard it.
+Keep the mushrooms if desired.

-Heat the sake in a pot and simmer for 2 minutes till the alcohol has evaporated.
-Add the soy, sugar and dashi and bring to a simmer till the sugar has melted completely.
+Heat the sake in a pot and simmer for 2 minutes until the alcohol has evaporated.
+Add the soy, sugar, and dashi and bring to a simmer until the sugar has melted completely.
 Set aside to cool.
-Mix in the wasabi paste and incorporate well leaving no lumps.
-Taste and adjust heat with more wasabi and salt.
+Mix in the wasabi paste and incorporate well, leaving no lumps.
+Taste and adjust the heat with more wasabi and salt.

 To make the noodles:

 Cook the soba noodles by bringing the water to a boil.
 Add the noodles and bring back to a boil.
 When simmering, add 1/2 cup water and bring back to a boil.
-When simmering well, add half cup water and bring back to a boil.
-Boil for 1 minute and test noodle, it should be cooked just right.
-Do not make too soft, they need to remain with a bite for texture in the salad.
+Add half a cup of water when simmering well and bring it back to a boil.
+Boil for 1 minute and test the noodles.
+They should be cooked just right.
+Do not make them too soft; they need to remain with a bite for texture in the salad.
 Set aside to cool and then chill in the fridge for 2 hours.

 To assemble:

-Divide the dashi sauce into 4 individual bowls.
+Divide the dashi sauce into four individual bowls.
 Top with the noodles divided equally.
-Top with the mango, avocao and the cucumbers.
-Add 1 tablespoon of the grated radish in a pile in the center and scatter some nori strips all over.
-Serve chilled.with extra wasabi paste on the side.
+Top with the mango, avocado, and cucumbers.
+Add one tablespoon of the grated radish in a pile in the centre and scatter some nori strips all over.
+Serve chilled, with extra wasabi paste on the side.